RedEarthBlueSky/ReactNativeCookbook/Chapter_2/tip7DeviceOrientation/README.md

 ### CHAPTER TWO Tip Seven ###
 ## Detecting Orientation Changes ##
+#Icon titles can be viewed based upon the orientation#

 Render different UI Components based upon the device's orientation.
 Here a menu system based on screen orientation, using the third party library

 ##### react-native-Orientation #####
+#ALL of this shit complete smashes the build, deleted it and now builds#

 Add library and then the configuration, go to